trickerer/Trinity-Bots/README.md

     - _TARGET_ = self (move all NPCBots)
     **Example Usage:**
         - `.npcbot recall`
 - **`kill`|`suicide`** -- (Player command) forces a NPCBot to die.
 Designed for troubleshooting in situations like when NPCBots are not acting normally.
-This can be caused by a rare bug causing creatures to retain Unit States
+This can be caused by a rare bug causing creatures to retain Unit States.
+If this doesn't work, try to `/tickle` them
     - _TARGET_ = selected NPCBot (kill single NPCBot troublemaker)
     - _TARGET_ = self (kill all your NPCBots)
     **Example Usage:**